Contaminated land: protect yourself from risk

 How to assess contaminated land

-The risks posed by contaminated land
+Risks posed by contaminated land

 Contaminated land presents a range of risks, impacting both human health and the environment.
 The presence of hazardous substances such as heavy metals, hydrocarbons, asbestos, or industrial chemicals can lead to the potential risk of significant harm.